Academic and Need-based Resources

 Looking for self-guided study help?
 Check out the Academic Success Center’s Self Guided Tools in Canvas.
 These self-paced modules can help you identify strategies to support your learning at OSU.
 Topics include Managing Your Time, Finding Campus Resources, and Learning During Times of Stress.

-The Undergrad Research & Writing Studio is Back!
+Undergrad Research & Writing Studio (the Studio)

 They can assist you with completing food assistance applications, identifying emergency housing options, and they operate a food pantry on Wednesdays from 10am-3pm.

 The BNC offers Healthy Beaver Bags every Friday from 12 pm – 2:30 pm.
 Bring your student ID to pick up one of these themed recipe kits!

 The Textbook Lending Program helps students save money on course materials to mitigate financial stress about meeting basic needs.
 Students can borrow textbooks for the entire term.